Connection Lost: Background and writing

 Steven Levitan, the episode's director and co-writer, developed the concept while using various functions on his laptop simultaneously.

+Modern Family is an American sitcom conceived by Christopher Lloyd and Steven Levitan while sharing stories of their own families.
+It features an ensemble cast and is presented in a mockumentary style.
+The show was renewed for a sixth season in May 2014; Levitan stated that with this season, the writing team sought to maintain audience satisfaction and revitalize the series.
+To this end, they thought of ways to experiment with the episode formats and narrative structures.

-"Connection Lost" is presented through Claire's laptop screen as she uses FaceTime, iMessage, and other social networking services to communicate with her family.
-This approach departs from Modern Familys typical mockumentary format.
-For Modern Familys sixth season, co-creator Steve Levitan stated that the writing team focused on maintaining audience satisfaction while seeking ways to revitalize the series, including experimentation with narrative structure and format.
-Levitan noted that communication via digital devices had become commonplace at the time, adding that his own family frequently used such technology.
-He developed the concept while simultaneously using his laptop to FaceTime his daughter, browse websites, and check his email.
-His daughter later sent him the short film Noah (2013), which takes place on the computer screen of a teenage boy who experiences a breakup through message apps.
-The film provided him with the "proof of concept" that such an approach could maintain an audience's attention and would permit a complicated narrative.
+"Connection Lost" is presented through Claire's laptop screen as she uses FaceTime, iMessage, and other social networking services to communicate with her family, an approach that departs from Modern Familys typical format.
+Levitan developed the episode's concept while using his laptop to video-call his daughter, browse websites, and check his email simultaneously.
+His daughter later sent him the Canadian short film Noah (2013), which takes place on the computer screen of a teenage boy who experiences a breakup through message apps.
+The film provided him with the "proof of concept" that such an approach could maintain an audience's attention and sustain a complex narrative.

 Levitan co-wrote "Connection Lost" with Megan Ganz.
-The writing team needed a storyline that would justify the screen-based format while involving the main cast.
-Levitan "half expected it to fail" since they struggled to find a sustainable narrative.
+They needed a storyline that would justify the screen-based format while still involving the main cast; Levitan "half expected it to fail", since they struggled to find a sustainable narrative.
 The episode was ultimately set with Claire at the airport just before her flight, to create a sense of urgency and opportunities for humor.
-Ganz stated that the new format allowed for different comedy styles.
-Claire's laptop includes many inside jokes and Easter eggs, including Croctopus 4, a reference to a fictional film that appears in the season-two episode "Our Children, Ourselves".
-To provide an authentic atmosphere, every element, including articles and emails, was created from scratch.
-For Alex's college essay, Ganz wrote a "satire version" that "tr[ies] to say the least amount of information in the most amount of words".
+According to Ganz, the screen-based format allowed for different comedy styles.
+Claire's laptop screen includes many inside jokes and Easter eggs, including Croctopus 4, a reference to a fictional film that appears in the season two episode "Our Children, Ourselves".

+Due to the unconventional format, editor Tony Orcena and motion graphics producer John Brown contributed to the pre-production process earlier than usual.
+They needed to plan all visual content based on the editing that would occur later.
+Orcena stated that because the episode incorporated very few cuts, they needed to ensure that "what you do in the first seconds" did not become confusing in the next seven minutes.
+To create an authentic atmosphere, every digital element, including articles and emails, was created from scratch.
+For Alex's college essay, Ganz wrote a satirical version that attempts to "say the least amount of information in the most amount of words".
 "Connection Lost" took certain artistic liberties with the technology.
-Claire calls several people simultaneously on FaceTime and accesses Google Street View using Apple Maps—both of which were not possible at the time.
-Due to the unconventional format, editor Tony Orcena and motion graphics producer John Brown were involved earlier than usual during the pre-production process.
-They needed to plan all visual content based on the editing that would occur later.
-Orcena stated: "You're on that desktop for seven straight minutes without a single cut, so a lot of the challenge was to do that without it being jarring, so what you do in the first seconds has to make sense seven minutes later."
+Claire calls people simultaneously on FaceTime and accesses Google Street View using Apple Maps—both of which were not possible at the time.
+Furthermore, according to Ganz, the new format allowed for different comedy styles.